BSchilperoort/LCRDM-eWaterCycle-Demo/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the LCRDM eWaterCycle Demo

-_This is the first page the student will see when opening the url._

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative and some exercises to get you going!
+Please continue to the [example notebook](example_model_run_HBV.ipynb) and connect the Jupyter server to continue.